Internally displaced persons in the Democratic Republic of the Congo: Ituri conflict

+Natural disasters

+By October 2025, at the national level, around 15% of internally displaced people were uprooted by natural disasters such as floods and landslides.
+Examples of these were the 2019-2020 flooding of the Congo river and the 2023 African Great Lakes floods.

+History

+The issue has been ongoing for many years, with millions of displaced persons forced from their homes, often repeatedly.

 Despite a large population of IDPs, humanitarian aid has been very limited, with outbreaks of cholera and measles on top of the issues with violence.
 The Norwegian Refugee Council has characterized the situation in the DRC as the world's most neglected displacement crisis.
 The regional coordinator of Médecins Sans Frontières has said the humanitarian response to the conflict is far short of the scale of the problem.

 Displaced persons often flee to temporary camps.
 Residents of such camps can be subject to physical violence, such as repeated deadly attacks against internally displaced people in Ituri Province by the armed group CODECO, such as the Plaine Savo massacre.
 Residents of displacement camps are subject to an elevated risk of sexual violence, as noted by Congolese gynecologist Denis Mukwege.

 From July 2016 to March 2017, nearly half a million were displaced by the Batwa–Luba clashes in Tanganyika Province.

 In 2017, violence related to the Kamwina Nsapu rebellion displaced 1.4 million people in the Kasaï region in central DRC.

 In North Kivu province, from 2014 to 2016, the governor of the province made efforts to close the IDP camps, surmising that the camps were hotbeds for rebel activity and were connected to a lack of local oversight of the NGOs.
 This brought the number of IDP camps in the province to 47, down from 60.

+At the end of 2020, the security situation remained unstable, marked by ongoing inter-ethnic violence and armed attacks, especially in the east.
+As a result, more than 5.2 million people were internally displaced, making it the largest IDP crisis in Africa and one of the world’s most severe and protracted humanitarian emergencies.

+In 2022, rising violence in the eastern provinces of Ituri, North Kivu and South Kivu worsened the already fragile security situation in the DRC, forcing hundreds of thousands of people from their homes and causing many deaths.

 As of 2023, the population of the North Kivu camps had increased again, with some 600,000 people fleeing violence from the M23 offensive and several camps around the city of Goma.
 The Bulengo camp near Goma alone held over 120,000 people in 2023.
+As of December 2023, the country also hosts more than 500,000 refugees from neighbouring states, mainly from Rwanda, the Central African Republic, South Sudan and Burundi.

+In May 2026, an Ebola outbreak began in DR Congo.
+Among the IDP's at risk of Ebola were nearly 1 million in Ituri Province, where the three towns most affected by the latest outbreak were located.